Looking for dial-up internet service providers?

 - Price.
 Dial-up internet service is typically a good bit cheaper than broadband internet.
 However, while dial-up is relatively cheap, when you consider price to speed ratios—that is, what you pay per Mbps—dial-up isn’t that cheap.
 In fact, many dial-up plans are considerably more expensive based on what you’re getting versus what you pay for.

 - Speed.
-Dial-up internet speeds top out at about 56 Kbps, which is significantly lower than speeds you’ll get with DSL, cable, fiber or even satellite internet.
+Dial-up internet speeds top out at about 56 Kbps, which is significantly lower than speeds you’ll get with DSL, cable internet, fiber or even satellite internet.
 In comparison, the Federal Communications Commission defines broadband as internet with speeds of at least 25 Mbps download and 3 Mbps upload.

 - Setup.
 While you only need a phone line to get access to dial-up internet, you’ll probably need a special modem and other equipment to actually use the service, which may be hard to find.